 The seven hiking trails within New York City’s third largest park allow visitors to explore ridges, valleys, forests, wetlands, and scenic lakes.
 Among them, the two-mile John Muir Trail goes through the Northeast Forest, home to red oak, sweetgum, and tulip trees.
 This route also encompasses the Croton Woods and its sugar maple and hickory trees, and the hilly Northwest Forest, which is home to stately tulip, oak, and hickory trees.

-See fall foliage from above on the thrilling Bronx Zoo Treetop Adventure.
-This aerial ropes course has three experiences to choose from, but each one will get you up close and personal to the changing leaves.
 Near the zoo’s Bronx River entrance, the Mitsubishi Riverwalk is a half-mile public nature trail that will have you coming across 10-foot-high twin waterfalls and interactive exhibits on this freshwater river ecosystem.
 Neat fact: this forestry area was developed by dams built to source power to mills in the 19th century but has since been restored to its natural splendor.
+If you’re visiting between September 26 - October 27, get into the festive fall spirit at the zoo’s “Pumpkin Nights” and “Boo at The Zoo” events.

 Brooklyn